GCuser99/ffmpeg-vba/README.md

 ## Setup

 1) Download/unzip ffmpeg-vba_v0.1.zip to a directory of your choice
-2) Download/unzip the [ffpmeg executables](https://ffmpeg.org/download.html) and place executables (ffmpeg.exe, ffprobe.exe, ffplay.exe) in same directory as the Excel macro file
+2) Download/unzip the [ffpmeg executables](https://ffmpeg.org/download.html) (ffmpeg.exe, ffprobe.exe, ffplay.exe) and place in same directory as the Excel macro file
 3) Download the sample video file called "BigBuckBunny.mp4" from [here](http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4) into same directory
 4) Open the excel macro file, go to VBA IDE under the Developer Tab
 5) Click on the "examples" standard module to browse and run examples that cover most of the functionality provided